 According to official studies, the theoretical worldwide generation potential of tidal energy has been estimated at over 7,800 TWh/year.
-Working to support the growth in this emerging sector of the renewable energy industry, tidal energy experts from GL Garrad Hassan are aiding Kawasaki Heavy Industries in the development and deployment of its 1MW prototype tidal turbine by providing technical information and guidance on tidal resources and technologies.
+Working to support the growth in this emerging sector of the renewable energy industry, tidal energy experts from GL Garrad Hassan are aiding Kawasaki Heavy Industries (KWHIY) in the development and deployment of its 1MW prototype tidal turbine by providing technical information and guidance on tidal resources and technologies.

 , Project Manager of Kawasaki Tidal Energy Project said “It has been helpful to get support from GL Garrad Hassan, which has an excellent reputation in the renewable energy sector world

 (EMEC) in Orkney, Scotland/UK.
 The technology is currently under development at Kawasaki’s Akashi facility.
 GL Garrad Hassan’s tidal turbine design software, Tidal Bladed, and newly-developed site data analysis toolbox have helped to facilitate the project.
 From initially providing a tidal stream training course in March, its experts went on to deliver a number of work packages for Kawasaki which utilised GL Garrad Hassan

 Dr Robert Rawlinson-Smith, Head of GL Garrad Hassan’s Tidal Energy Group, said of the project: “Supporting Kawasaki has been a real privilege.
 It has provided us with the opportunity to utilise a broad range of internal tools to support a world-renowned industrial power house.
 The arrival of large power sector manufacturing companies in the emerging tidal energy arena

 Drawing on their prior field experience at the EMEC site, and knowledge of tidal stream foundations and installation processes, GL Garrad Hassan’s experts also undertook a construction and installation review and continue to work on the development of a device controller.
 They are also undertaking a supply chain study.